Published: Feb 06, 2023

 The Impact of Underpaid Claims

 Therefore, any shortfall to the providers hurts their bottom line.
-According to the American Hospital Association (AHA), 67% of hospitals were underpaid by Medicare, and Medicaid underpaid 62% of hospitals in 2020.
-The combined underpayment was more than $100 billion.
-In addition, the American Medical Association estimates that private insurers were responsible for an additional $17 billion in unpaid and underpaid claims as of 2011.
+According to the American Hospital Association (AHA), Medicare and Medicaid underpaid pay hospitals jsut 82 cents for every dollar spent on Medicaid patients.
+The combined underpayment was more than $99.2 billion, twice the amount incurred in 2012.

 When the number one concern of patients and hospitals is the rising cost of healthcare, this lost money should cause great concern to healthcare providers.

-Healthcare providers operating at low-profit margins cannot always pay workers what they know they deserve.
+Healthcare providers operating at low-profit margins cannot compete for clinical and administrative staff during a dire worker shortage that shows no signs of abating.
 This impacts the level of care being provided to patients.
-Look again at the $100 billion shortfall from Medicare and Medicaid.
-That would go a long way toward paying workers, improving facilities, and upgrading equipment in every facility in the country.
+Look again at the $99 billion shortfall from Medicare and Medicaid.
+That would go a long way toward offering competitive salaries.

 If you can recoup even half your underpaid claims, you can go a long way toward improving your care quality and your overall staffing situation.